 Many online businesses sell wool felt, from garish commercially dyed colors to softer, plant dyed and “heather” shades.
 A Child’s Dream has a nice selection of premium quality 100% wool felt.
 Sweet Emma Jean sells a less expensive rayon/wool blend.
 The Olive Sparrow in Toronto, Canada offers a wide selection of wool felt.
 Of course, 100% wool felt is pricey, but it is certainly worth it.
 The doll clothes pattern pieces from my how-to book, Felt Wee Folk don’t require very much material, so a little can go a long way.
 If you want to try natural dying your own colors, take a look at this informative blog post from Willodell.

 I want to clarify something — I use felt (noun) in my pieces.
 I do not make felt or do felting (verb).
 I don’t know why it bothers me, but my work is often described as “felted” when it is not.
 Felting has a rich history and has been around since ancient times.
-The verb to felt involves the manipulation and meshing of wool fleece fibers to form sheets of felt or a 3 dimensional felted form.
+The verb to felt involves the manipulation and meshing of wool fleece fibers to form sheets of felt or 3-dimensional felted forms.
 Needle felting is immensely popular now a days, so I can see how the noun and verb are becoming interchangeable in some people’s minds.
 I’ve tried felting and think it’s fun, but find myself more interested in embroidering and decorating existing felt pieces.

 Many of you have said that embellishing and stitching together little outfits is your favorite part of making the dolls from Felt Wee Folk.
 Women of a certain age have fond memories of sewing felt clothing for their Troll dolls during their first invasion in the 60’s.
 The later version of wide eyed Troll dolls where much cuter and not as appealing, in my opinion.
 I can still remember sewing snaps on my Troll clothes and trying to figure out whether to make the stitches jump from hole to hole or go outside the snap.
 I decided that it doesn’t matter which is the “right” way and tried both.
 Decades later, I’m still figuring out new ways to make and clothe little dolls and my early experience with making Troll clothes may have been what spurred me into writing how-to books.